 How long does it take to get your 23andMe DNA Test results back?

 After approximately 3 weeks you should receive an email letting you know that your reports are ready to view in your online account.
-If your family members have taken a test too, you can connect with their accounts to get even more accurate information based on their results too.
+If your family members have taken a 23andMe test too, you can connect with their accounts to get even more accurate information based on their results too.

-What do the 23andMe Health reports tell you?
+What do the 23andMe Health reports tell you and how accurate is 23andMe?

 The four reports from the 23andMe DNA test are:

 1. Health Predisposition reports

 These reports explain how your genetics can influence your chances of developing certain health conditions.
 Included in these reports are your genetic predisposition for your likelihood of developing type 2 diabetes, coeliac disease, late onset Alzheimer’s disease, Parkinson’s disease, brca1/brca2.
 Of course, many people may not want to find out the results of Health predisposition and I completely understand that, so 23andMe has an option where you can opt out of receiving these results (I chose not to find out).

 I find this report particularly interesting because I feel like it provides actionable advice, or at least data for you to factor in to your decision-making if you’re contemplating making a change to your lifestyle choices.
 You can learn how your genes play a role in your well-being and lifestyle.
 For example, you can find out how your DNA relates to your caffeine tolerance, lactose digestion and muscle type.